There is ongoing confusion around the issue of duplicate content, and how it affects search engine listings. The issue has been around for years.

 For most people though, this is unlikely to be an issue.

-Before we take a look at the implications of duplicate content for multi-channel publishing, download a cheat sheet containing all the main points on duplicate content from this post so you have it to refer back to in future.
+Before we take a look at the implications of duplicate content for multi-channel publishing, get the cheatsheet you need with all the main points on duplicate content so you have it to refer back to.

 Duplicate Content… and Multi-Channel Publishing